skalarproduktraum/phd-thesis/chapters/sciview.md

-# SciView — integrating scenery into ImageJ2 & Fiji
+# sciview — Integrating scenery into ImageJ2 & Fiji

 ![Screenshot of the sciview main window, showing the Game of Life 3D demo.\label{fig:SciViewMainWindow}](sciview-gameoflife.png)